 This practical book demonstrates proven methods for anonymizing health data to help your organization share meaningful datasets, without exposing patient identity.
 While clinical data is valuable for research and other analytics, anonymizing it without compromising data quality is tricky.
 This book will show you how you can maximize data value, while minimizing the possibility of identifying data subjects.

-- Understand different methods for working with cross-sectional and longitudinal data sets
+- Different methods for working with cross-sectional and longitudinal datasets

-- Reduce the size and complexity of massive data sets without losing key information or jeopardizing privacy
+- How to reduce the size and complexity of datasets without losing key information

-- Use methods to anonymize unstructured free-form text data
+- Methods to anonymize unstructured, free-form text data

 Everyone working with health data, and anyone interested in privacy in general, will benefit by reading this book.
 Especially:

 - Executive management, looking to create new revenue streams from data assets